Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Introduction

 \section{Introduction}

 A central bank digital currency (CBDC) is a digital payment instrument, denominated in a national unit of account, that is a direct liability of a central bank \cite{bis-aer2021-cbdcs}.
-Central banks are actively exploring retail CBDCs \cite{boe-cbdc-mainpage, ecb-digeuro-fourth-report, rbi-cbdc-note, bis-cbdc-survey-2023, pboc-ecny-paper} with various motivations such as: (i) improving financial stability, (ii) implementing monetary policy, (iii) encouraging financial inclusion, (iv) improving payments efficiency (domestic and cross-border), and (v) enhancing payments safety and robustness \cite{bis-cbdc-survey-2023}.
-The Bank of England identified its primary motivations for a potential UK retail CBDC, the `digital pound', as: (i) sustained access to central bank money as an anchor for confidence and safety in the monetary system, and (ii) promotion of innovation and choice in domestic payments \cite{boe-cbdc-cons-paper}.
+Central banks are actively exploring retail CBDCs \changess{\cite{boe-cbdc-mainpage, ecb-digeuro-stocktake, rbi-cbdc-note, bis-cbdc-survey-2023, pboc-ecny-paper}} with various motivations \changess{such as improving financial stability, implementing monetary policy, encouraging financial inclusion, improving (domestic and cross-border) payment efficiency, and enhancing payments safety and robustness \cite{bis-cbdc-survey-2023}}.

-The Bank of England and HM Treasury have established the CBDC Taskforce to coordinate the exploration of a potential digital pound, and two external engagement groups, the CBDC Engagement Forum and the CBDC Technology Forum, to gather input on non-technology and technology aspects respectively of a potential digital pound \cite{boe-cbdc-mainpage}.
-The Bank of England and HM Treasury published a Consultation Paper (CP) \cite{boe-cbdc-cons-paper} in February 2023, which set out their assessment of the case for a digital pound.
-The Bank of England also published a Technology Working Paper (TWP) \cite{boe-cbdc-twp} which outlined its emerging thinking on CBDC technology.
+\changess{The Bank of England identified its primary motivations for a potential UK retail CBDC, the ``digital pound'', as \cite{boe-cbdc-cons-paper}: \begin{itemize} \item sustained access to central bank money as an anchor for confidence and safety in the monetary system, and \item promotion of innovation and choice in domestic payments. \end{itemize} } The Bank of England and HM Treasury \changess{established} the CBDC Taskforce to coordinate the exploration of a potential digital pound, as well as two external engagement groups, the CBDC Engagement Forum and the CBDC Technology Forum, to gather input on non-technology and technology aspects respectively of a potential digital pound \cite{boe-cbdc-mainpage}. \changess{The Bank of England and HM Treasury consultation paper (CP) \cite{boe-cbdc-cons-paper} sets out their assessment of the case for a digital pound, while the Bank of England technology working paper (TWP) \cite{boe-cbdc-twp} outlines its emerging thinking on CBDC technology.} \changess{The Bank of England and HM Treasury have published responses \cite{boe-cbdc-cp-resp} to the CP and responses \cite{boe-cbdc-twp-resp} to the TWP based on feedback received.}